Christmas Markets in Germany: 20 Best Markets to Visit

 4) Seiffen

-Seiffen, a small town in the Ore Mountains, is the heart of traditional Saxon craftsmanship.
-The Christmas markets here have a breathtaking atmosphere, as the town is famous for producing wooden toys and Christmas decorations, such as nutcrackers, pyramids, and candle arches.
+Seiffen, a small town in the Ore Mountains, is the heartland of traditional Saxon craftsmanship.
+The Christmas market here has a breathtaking atmosphere, as the town is renowned for its wooden toys and Christmas decorations, including nutcrackers, pyramids, and candle arches.

-The markets are steeped in family tradition and artisan skill.
-Local workshops often open their doors so visitors can watch these items being made.
+The market is steeped in family tradition and artisan skill.
+Local workshops often open their doors during the festive period, giving visitors a chance to watch these beautiful pieces being made by hand.

 Seiffen